 Try to avoid sleeping on the side of your body with the painful shoulder.
 Instead, it may help to sleep on your back.
 If you can’t sleep on your back, sleep on the side without any shoulder pain and put a large pillow at chest height and hug it.

 Best Sleep Position for Back Pain

 First, try laying on your back with a pillow under your knees and a rolled towel under the small of your back.
-This should help maintain your body’s natural curve and is recommended by experts.
+This should help maintain your spine and body’s natural curve and is recommended by experts to prevent lower back pain.
 If you need to sleep on your side, put a pillow between your knees (also good for hip and knee issues).
 Sleeping on your stomach isn’t ideal for back or neck pain, but if you have to, put a pillow under your pelvis and lower abdomen to help reduce strain.

 Best Sleeping Position for Neck Pain

 Keeping the neck in a neutral position is key if you have neck pain or want to avoid a stiff neck.
 It’s best to avoid sleeping on your stomach.
 To keep your neck in a neutral position, experts recommend keeping the pillow above your shoulders or using a rolled-up hand towel to support the base of your neck.